We aim to make learning available to everyone. Our fees are structured to ensure our courses are accessible to all parts of the community.

 Many learners are entitled to full fee remission:

-If the learner is aged between 16 and 18 on the 31st of August in the year they start their studies.
+If the learner is aged between 16 and 18 on 31 August in the year they start their studies.

 Learners aged 19-23 who are undertaking a first full level 2, 3 or 4 “jumper” qualification – for this category the age of the learner at the time of application is taken into account.